queryluke/masseffect-5e/static/data/vehicles/everest.md

 The Everest-class dreadnought is the Systems Alliance flagship.

-__Additional Systems__: The everest-class dreadnought has a number of additional systems, including: Armory, GARDIAN, Medbay, Rec Room, Weapon Range, Exonet, and Luxury Kitchen.
+__Additional Systems__: The Everest-class dreadnought has a number of additional systems, including: Armory, GARDIAN, Medbay, Rec Room, Weapon Range, Exonet, and Luxury Kitchen.